poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### Set cgroups config

-The following ansible playbook snippet sets the configuration of nodes, in particular reverting to cgroup version 1 to enable the use of devices.allow and mounting the device as a volume in docker.
+The following ansible playbook snippet sets the configuration of nodes, in particular reverting to cgroup version 1 to enable the use of devices.allow and mounting the device as a volume in docker (as covered in [3.
+How to access **USB devices** in swarm mode?](#3-how-to-access-usb-devices-in-swarm-mode)).

 ```yaml
 - name: Set up Raspberry cgroup configuration.